troyastorino/troyastorino/resources/welcome.md

-Hi, my name is Troy, and welcome!
+Hi, I'm Troy.
+Welcome!

-I'm a youngster slowly making the transition to adulthood in the wonderful city of San Francisco.
-I'm working to help patients interact with their healthcare via [Picnic](http://picnichealth.com/site).
-We're doing some pretty cool stuff, and I'm always happy to talk about it, so feel free to reach out.
+I'm exploring life by adventuring inside and out of the great city of San Francisco.
+I'm a co-founder at [PicnicHeath](http://picnichealth.com).
+We're empowering patients to gain control of medical care, starting with their medical records.
+I'm always more than happy to talk about it, so if you're in the mood for getting your ear talked off feel free to reach out.

 I got technical (and life) training at MIT.
 Overall academic goal: learn to build intelligence.
 Still working on it.